importantimport/hatsu/README.md

 The ultimate goal of this project is to provide a self-hosted and easy-to-use alternative to [Bridgy Fed](https://github.com/snarfed/bridgy-fed).

-It will crawl the feed to get the data instead of going through Webmention / Microformats, but the response from Fediverse will still be converted to a Webmention back to the source.
+It will crawl the feed ([JSON Feed](https://jsonfeed.org/version/1.1) / [Atom](https://validator.w3.org/feed/docs/atom.html) / [RSS](https://www.rssboard.org/rss-specification)) to get the data instead of going through Webmention / Microformats, but the response from Fediverse will still be converted to a Webmention back to the source.

 ### Chinese comments?